 Once it’s ready, the blueberry shrub will last for at least 3 months when stored in a sealed jar in the fridge.
 Make sure it isn’t bubbling or fermenting as it sits.
 These are tell-tale signs that the shrub has gone bad.

-As always, I love seeing your creations and hearing from you!
-If you try this berry shrub recipe, please share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for this Basil & Blueberry Shrub, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Basil & Blueberry Shrub

 - Bottle/Container for Shrub

 - Glass for serving